mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

   </div>
 </div>

+### Removing access to the Company

-### Removing a User from the Company
+Removing a User from the Identity table results in removing the Role assignment to that User.

-A User can be removed from the Company by clicking the trash icon on the table and confirming the action.
+Without permission granted, User access to the Company is always removed **with the exception** if that User also belongs to some [Company Group](/development_suite/identity-and-access-management/group-management.md).
+In this case, the User does not lose access to the Company, and its permissions on it are defined solely by the privileges given to the Group/Groups to which the User belongs.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '600px'}}>